Hiroreco/enreco-archive/recap-data/chapter2/day3/nodes/kronii-c2d3.md

 <!-- title: Tam Gandr -->
 <!-- status: Alive -->

 Tam might not have had an active "point of view" today, but that didn’t stop the chaos from finding her anyway.
-Let’s recap…
+Let’s recap...

 — Pulled into a full-blown soap opera with her supposed girlfriend?
 Check.
 (See [IRyS-Tam: My Best Nightmare](#edge:irys-kronii))